Update news for 2026 is that I plan to be available in, or near, the garden for peak bloom period Sunday July 6 through Sunday Aug 2 10am-4pm.

 going but the friendship rewards are legendary.

-There will be no open house in 2025 nor in future years beyond.
+There will be no open house in 2026 nor in future years beyond.
 If our

 existing visitors continue to come during bloom season, we will be able to

-remainder of 2024 and into 2025 and that health and prosperity will hold you high.
+So, as 2026 rolls ahead our hope and prayers are that you and yours will fair well into 2026 and that health and prosperity will hold you high.
 We will never forget you

 and know you will do the same.